udexon/Homoiconism/Q22_OBOR_Scratch.md

 From the programming languages listed in Rosetta Code to MIT Scratch and Google Blockly, we need a theoretical model to analyze them.
 However, to find a common theoretical model to analyze ALL known programming languages is like to find the master key to all locks.

+Does such a common theoretical model for all programming languages exist?

+Conversely, if a common theoretical model for all programming languages can be found, then it will be very significant breakthrough in the field of computer science.

 , in order to .... this is like finding a master key to all locks .... how to explain?

 As mentioned earlier,